moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-3. You can filter out the perspectives by the owners, navigate to the ‘Filters’ drop-down, click on the ‘Owner’ option, and select the owner of your choice.
+3. Perspectives can be filtered by owners.
+Navigate to the **Filters** dropdown, click on the **Owner** option, and select the owner of choice.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(47).png" alt="DPH" style="width:20rem; border: 1px solid black;" />